 Before the COVID19 pandemic, there was a battle going on within the manufacturing industry to attract, hire and retain top talent.
-Skilled trades were hard to hire and staff shortages were having a negative impact on operations operations and customer satisfaction.
+Skilled trades were hard to hire and staff shortages were having a negative impact on operations and customer satisfaction.
 Now companies are having trouble hiring and retaining unskilled and entry-level production labor.
 As companies continue to recover from the pandemic and prepare for the new normal, it's clear that building a talent pipeline of production workers is more important than ever.
 Here are some tips to help you build a pipeline of candidates.

 What is a talent pipeline?

-A talent pipeline is an evolving flow of candidates who align with your company's talent needs that you may want to hire now, in the future or for any new roles that may open up within the business moving forward.
-This is a more active recruitment process where your hiring managers are seeking the next generation of manufacturing talent.
+A talent pipeline is an evolving flow of candidates who align with your company's talent needs that you may want to hire now, in the future, or for any new roles that may open up moving forward.
+This may include external candidates as well as existing employees looking for career advancement.

 Talent Pipeline Strategy

-The first step in building a talent pipeline is to understand the overall strategic direction of your company so your efforts align with your company's business goals.
+The first step in building a talent pipeline is to understand the overall strategic direction of your company so your recruiting efforts align with your company's business goals.

 Identify which roles are critical to your existing operations, any future growth or expansion plans as well as upcoming projects.
 Once your business strategy is understood, ongoing and future hiring efforts should be prioritized around them.